 - Restart the computer and then open the Command Prompt.

 - Type the drive letter of the USB and press “Enter”.

 - Type “attrib -r -h -s autorun.inf” and press “Enter”.

 - Restart the computer.

-Another way you can delete this virus is through your antivirus’ malware removal.
+Another way to delete this virus is through your antivirus’ malware removal.
 Scan the flash drive using the antivirus and if a virus is detected, follow the program’s instructions on how to remove it.